rabaur/ebdwebsite.github.io/exercises/exercise2.md

         <figcaption>An example of how to set up the new EngineScript</figcaption>
     </figure>
 - [Video 4](https://polybox.ethz.ch/index.php/s/ubLAQQ0NZtmjwKy): Visualization
+    Update: Previous video showed an outdated version of the script.
+Created new video.
 - [Video 5](https://polybox.ethz.ch/index.php/s/kHqzedOnTPVJEz7): Recording Footage